Howell Township, New Jersey: Commerce

 The Howell Chamber of Commerce, established in 1957, promotes local businesses and fosters economic growth within the township.
 The Chamber advocates for the diverse Howell business community, provides benefits to its members, and organizes events to encourage community engagement.

 Parks and recreation

-Manasquan Reservoir offers nature and exercise related activities such as fishing, bird watching, jogging, biking, dog walking.
-The reservoir also has a nature exhibit where people can go see the local wildlife.
+Manasquan Reservoir offers nature and exercise-related activities such as fishing, boating, and bird watching, as well as large trails that loop around the reservoirs which are open for jogging, biking, dog walking, and horseback riding.
+The Manasquan Reservoir Environmental Center, open since 2001, offers nature exhibits where people can go see and learn about local wildlife; the center closed in 2024 for renovations and is expected to reopen in 2027.

 Alfred C. Sauer Park at Echo Lake offers a dock for fishing and kayaking, a nature trail and a pavilion overlooking the lake which can be rented.
 There is no swimming but there are grills and picnic tables as well as a playground.
 In 2014, the township renamed the park in memory of Alfred C. Sauer, an environmentalist who worked to preserve the park and other natural environments in the township.
 Parts of Allaire State Park and the Edgar Felix Bikeway are found in Howell Township.

+Oak Glen Park, located across Old Tavern Road from the Municipal Complex, features multiple athletics fields and a playground.

+While not officially a park, the hill located behind the Monmouth County Library where the former town hall sits upon in the Municipal Complex, occasionally called Sledding Hill or Preventorium Hill, is a popular sledding and snowboarding location in the winter for local residents during the snowy season.